mmistakes/minimal-mistakes/_posts/2019-10-27-anatomy-optimization-modeling.md

 After the Objective Function we get to a section referred to as the Constraints.
 This section typically begins with either a $Subject\ to$ or just $S.t.$ as a shorthand.
 This section is describing the rules that we need to follow.
 The first constraint is our limitation on the number of Hamburgers due to the number of buns that we have.
 We only have 200 buns available which means that $x_{1}$ must be less than or equal to 200.
 We write that as a constraint in this way: $x_{2} \leq 200$.
 The next constraint is describing our limit on the number of Burritos we could pack since we only have 300 tortillas. $x_{2}$ represents the number of Burritos we plan to pack and it must be less than 300 therefore we add this constraint: $x_{2} \leq 300$.

-The third constraint represents the weight limit of our Food Cart.
+The third constraint represents the weight limit of our Food Truck.
 We can only carry 650 Lbs. so the combination of the number of Hamburgers and the number of Burritos must be less than this.
 We multiply the number of Hamburgers by the lbs per Hamburger and the number of Burritos by the lbs per Burrito and add them together to get the total weight.
-That total must be less than the capacity of the Food Cart.
+That total must be less than the capacity of the Food Truck.
 This gives us this constraint: $1.0x_{1} + 1.5x_{2} \leq 650$.

 The final line of the model states the number of Hamburgers and Burritos cannot be less than zero.
 This is implicitly obvious to us as people but a Solver won't have our context so we have to tell it that those numbers cannot be negative.
 This is where we are brining our added context to the problem.